harshmasiwal/harshmasiwal/README.md

-- 👋 Hi, I’m @harshmasiwal
+👋 Hi, I’m Harsh Masiwal.

-- 👀 I’m interested in coding, gaming, and gyming....
-- 🌱 I’m currently learning Java, Native Dev., and new emerging technology...
-- 💞️ I’m looking to collaborate on Git hub campus expert ...
+👀 I'm extremely passionate about Data Engineering and Big Data.

+🌱 I've masterful expertise in SQL, Python, and Apache Spark.
+My skills extend to designing and optimizing data pipelines, data cleaning, and data orchestration tools, and I'm well-versed in cloud platforms like Azure.

+🚀I am constantly seeking opportunities to apply my vast knowledge to real-world projects.

+💡I am incredibly excited to contribute to projects that advance the field of data engineering.

+📫 Let’s connect!
-- 📫 How to reach me @Linkedln--https://www.linkedin.com/in/harsh-vardhan-masiwal-359788188
+You can reach me on LinkedIn
-@ig--harsh_masiwal
-@twitter--harsh2001882562...
+or via email-: harshmasiwal7@gmail.com.

 <!---
 harshmasiwal/harshmasiwal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.